roybrown77/wu-tang-react-node-template/README.md

 # To run app locally:

 1. install latest node
-2. install latest npm
-3. open command line to root of this project and type rest
+2. open command line to root of this project and type:
-4. npm i
+3. npm i
-5. cd src/frontend
+4. cd src/frontend
-6. npm i
+5. npm i
-7. cd ../../
+6. cd ../../
-8. npm start
+7. npm start

 Please listen to Wu-Tang Clan as it will enhance your coding experience. :D